Stories - My Personal Proof of an Afterlife

 Like her mother before her, she was hard to understand when trying to communicate.
 Towards the end it was obvious that she was seeing others in the room that we could not visualize.

 One time after peering in a certain direction she clearly imparted the following words to me: "My mother told me to tell you that she loves you."
-That was my husband's grandma that I had spent so much time with in San Antonio!
+That was my husband's grandma whom I had spent so much time with in San Antonio!

 My mother-in-law never again was able to say that many clearly understood words.
 It was an amazing moment in time for me to have heard that message from beyond the grave.